 5. References

 Use a reference application, for example Mendeley.
 References are presented following the procedures shown below and are sorted alphabetically and chronologically.
 References contain only references in the article.
-Written using the style of the American Psychological Association 7th edition, 80% of references must be primary sources, references from the last 10 years.
+Written using the style of the American Psychological Association 7th edition, 80% of references must be primary sources.
 Does not need to be divided into sections.
 The minimum number of references in the bibliography is 20.

 Examples :